Gadgeteering/MapsModelsImporter/README.md

 ### There are so many textures, it's impractical for export!

 You can check out the [LilyTexturePacker](https://gumroad.com/l/DFExj) add-on I've made especially for this.
-Beware to use it only **after** using LilyCaptureMerger, because the latter rely on individual block textures to perform matching.
+Beware to use it only **after** using LilyTextureMerger, because the latter rely on individual block textures to perform matching.

-### How to clean up imported geometry

-Even though it won't make miracles, the following can help:

- - To join all chunks into a single mesh: A (to select all), Ctrl+J
- - To weld vertices: Switch to Edit mode (Tab), M > By Distance.
- - To set the scale to 1 without changing the size of the geometry: Ctrl+A > Scale

 ### It's taking too long, how to automate this process?

-Although I don't know how to automate the capture itself, you can easily automate the importing part, see [this issue](https://github.com/eliemichel/MapsModelsImporter/issues/39) for an example of automation script, or [this one](https://github.com/eliemichel/MapsModelsImporter/issues/128) to import all rdc files from a directory.
+Although I don't know how to automate the capture itself, you can easily automate the importing part, see [this issue](https://github.com/eliemichel/MapsModelsImporter/issues/39) for an example of automation script.

-### Importing fails with some "UnicodeEncodeError"

-Remove any special character from your filename and from the directories that contain it.

 Notable use cases
 -----------------

 I think the most common use case is to sketch out blockings in early stages of architecture perspectives.
 Another interesting usage is to get a "ground truth" reference when doing match moving or motion tracking on raw footage.

-Artistic uses have been reported as well, for instance [Benjamin Bardou](https://benjaminbardou.com) has been using it to create [stunning](https://www.instagram.com/p/CEH9PAcCG3B/) [images](https://www.instagram.com/p/CENlPPVCVF0/) of Paris.
+Artistic uses have been reported as well, for instance Benjamin Bardou has been using it to create [stunning](https://www.instagram.com/p/CEH9PAcCG3B/) [images](https://www.instagram.com/p/CENlPPVCVF0/) of Paris.
+The model may also be used as a base for concept art, especially by putting together parts of different captures.

 Feel free to notify me of your use case on twitter [@exppad](https://twitter.com/exppad)!